varunagrawal/WaterFont/README.md

 Version 1.0

-Watermarking Tool with Dynamic Font selection and multi-image marking.
+Watermarking Tool with Dynamic Font selection and Multi-image Marking.

 * Watermarking of Multiple Images in sequence
 * Can load and choose from all available fonts.
 Just get the font file off the net!